community-of-python/microbootstrap/README.md

 - `prometheus_instrument_params` - will be passed to `Instrumentor.instrument(...)`.
 - `prometheus_expose_params` - will be passed to `Instrumentor.expose(...)`.

-FastApi prometheus bootstrapper uses [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator) that's why there are three different dict for parameters.
+FastAPI prometheus bootstrapper uses [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator) that's why there are three different dict for parameters.

 #### Litestar